uadmin/uadmin/docs/api.rst

 **uadmin.DashboardMenu**
 ^^^^^^^^^^^^^^^^^^^^^^^^
-DashboardMenu is a system in uAdmin used to add, modify, and delete the settings of a model.
+DashboardMenu is a system in uAdmin that is used to add, modify and delete the elements of a model.

 Syntax: